Shaban Ramadhan Mubaje: Career

-Before his election as Grand Mufti, Mubaje served as the Khadi of Mbale District, where he gained recognition for his leadership and efforts in community development.
+Before he was elected Grand Mufti, Mubaje served as the Khadi of Mbale District, where he gained recognition for his leadership and efforts in community development.
 On December 11, 2000, he was elected as the Grand Mufti of Uganda, a position he has since held, advocating for unity among Ugandan Muslims and fostering national and international collaboration.
+In 2015, he became a member of the Supreme Council of Muslim Leaders, a global assembly of Muslim scholars.

 As the Grand Mufti, Mubaje has been actively involved in interfaith initiatives and was instrumental in the formation of the Inter-Religious Council of Uganda (IRCU) and the Religions for Peace - African Council of Religious Leaders.
 These organizations have played a key role in promoting religious harmony and addressing socio-economic issues affecting Ugandans.

 Leadership and contributions

 During his tenure, Mubaje has overseen various initiatives aimed at improving the welfare of the Muslim community in Uganda.
 He has championed the establishment of educational institutions, supported economic empowerment programs, and encouraged youth involvement in developmental activities.
+In 1982, he became the Imam of Madinah Mosque, Mbale, and founded the Mahdi Noor Islamic Institute.
+In 2001, he helped form the Religions for Peace - African Council of Religious Leaders, where he has facilitated the involvement of Muslim communities in Pan-African development initiatives.
+He continues to hold the position of Co-Chair of the Council.

 He has also been a vocal advocate for peace and reconciliation, often calling for dialogue among different religious and political groups.
 His leadership has seen efforts to modernize the UMSC, improve governance structures, and promote the recognition of Islamic institutions within the Ugandan legal framework.

 Controversies

 Mubaje’s tenure has not been without challenges.
-He has faced opposition from factions within the Muslim community, including allegations related to financial mismanagement, land disputes and overstaying in office within the Uganda Muslim Supreme Council.
+He has faced opposition from factions within the Muslim community, including allegations related to financial mismanagement, land disputes, and overstaying in office within the Uganda Muslim Supreme Council.
 In 2008, he was at the center of a legal dispute but was later acquitted.
 Despite these controversies, he has remained a key figure in Uganda's religious leadership.

 In December 2023, an attempt was made by some members of the Uganda Muslim Supreme Council to suspend him from office, citing governance concerns.
 However, he maintained his position as Grand Mufti, and the matter remains a point of contention within the council.